paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-908-the-space-force.md

 ## § 9082.
 Chief of Space Operations
 **(a) Appointment.—**

-(1) There is a Chief of Space Operations, appointed by the President, by and with the advice and consent of the Senate, from the general, flag, or equivalent officers of the Space Force.
+(1) There is a Chief of Space Operations, appointed by the President, by and with the advice and consent of the Senate, from the general officers of the Space Force.
 The Chief serves at the pleasure of the President.

 (2) The Chief shall be appointed for a term of four years.
 In time of war or during a national emergency declared by Congress, the Chief may be reappointed for a term of not more than four years.